bakayolo/proxless/README.md

 # Proxless

-> Reduce your kubernetes cost by making all your deployments serverless with Proxless
+> Reduce your kubernetes cost by making all your deployments **on-demand** with Proxless

-Proxless is an open-source proxy made for Kubernetes.
+Proxless is an **open-source proxy for Kubernetes**.

-Every deployment/service that are fronted by Proxless will be made serverless.
-Proxless scale to 0 your deployments after N seconds idle and scale them back to 1 after a call to the URL.
+It fronts the services you configure and makes the deployment associated **on-demand**.
+Basically, it scales up and down your deployments based on the demand (service requested or idle).

+**No need a CRD, no need a huge stack, the proxless deployment is the only thing u need.**

+## Disclaimer

+Proxless is provided in alpha mode.
+Using it on your production cluster is done at your own risks.

 ## Installation